 Acting free of institutions

 “People are increasingly acting on their own, free of institutions.
-They are taking distinct actions on distinct issues online,” Bracken said.
+They are taking distinct actions on distinct issues online,” John Bracken said.
 “If I was concerned about an issue in the past, I’d start an organization, open an office, get a bank account in order to organize letter-writing campaigns, do outreach to Congress.
 But, today, I might start a Facebook group and draw awareness without ever opening an office or a bank account.”

 Civic engagement, for example, can no longer be measured by formal affiliations (a basis for past research).
 In Bowling Alone, Robert Putnam claimed a decline in “social capital” by pointing to declining participation in civic organizations.
 Today, however, affiliations may even be higher—they are simply happening in more informal and decentralized ways.
 In fact, some research has shown that online social networks have actually increased social capital in many new ways.